KSGN

-KSGN (89.7 FM) is a non-commercial radio station licensed to Riverside, California, and serving the Riverside-San Bernardino area of the Inland Empire.
-Good News Radio is a religious nonprofit organization.
-It airs a Christian Adult Contemporary radio format.
-The studios and offices are on Orange Tree Lane in Redlands.
-The station holds on-air fundraisers and seeks donations on its website to support its ministry.

-89.7 KSGN has an effective radiated power (ERP) of 2,750 watts as a Class A station.
-The transmitter is on Cloudland Truck Trail in San Bernardino.
+KSGN (89.7 FM) is a non-commercial radio station licensed to Riverside, California, United States, and serving the Riverside-San Bernardino area of the Inland Empire.
+Owned by Good News Radio, a religious nonprofit organization, the station airs a Christian adult contemporary format, with studios and offices on Orange Tree Lane in Redlands.
+KSGN's transmitter is sited on Cloudland Truck Trail in San Bernardino.
 It is also heard on two FM translators in Banning and Palm Springs.